43+ Remote Learning Activities for K-12: 2026 Guide

 3. Caption This!

 Developing strong information literacy habits is essential for students navigating a world of endless data.
-These activities focus on deep-dive investigations and the systematic collection of resources to foster critical thinking and expert curation skills.
+These activities focus on deep investigations and systematic collection of resources to foster critical thinking.

 One-Question Deep Dive Screenshot